 Nothing beats a great cup of keto hot chocolate on a cold winter day.
-The secret to this delicious low carb hot chocolate is the addition of chocolate extract which really heightens the flavor.
+The secret to this delicious low-carb hot cocoa is the addition of chocolate extract which really heightens the flavor.

-Although I love my coffee, there are times when I like to warm up with a sweet cup of low carb keto hot chocolate on cold winter days.
-I have tried a lot of hot cocoa recipes made with cocoa, chocolate, or a combination of both.
+Although I love my coffee, there are times when I like to warm up with a sweet cup of keto hot chocolate on cold winter days.
+I've tried a lot of low-carb recipes made with cocoa, chocolate, or a combination of both.

 The final step in the keto hot chocolate recipe is to add in chocolate extract after removing from the heat.
-This adds in a rich chocolate flavor.
 However, you can use vanilla extract or even peppermint extract instead.